telerik/ajax-docs/controls/asyncupload/overview.md

 >note Files are stored in a temporary location *until a postback* occurs.
 Temporary files are also deleted after a set amount of time defined by the [TemporaryFileExpiration](https://docs.telerik.com/devtools/aspnet-ajax/api/server/Telerik.Web.UI/RadAsyncUpload#temporaryfileexpiration) property. (**Default value: 4 hours**)

-The control *supports web farm* scenarios.
-Upload progress is available in this scenario as long as Flash or Silverlight is installed on the client machine.
 ![Overview](images/asyncupload-overview.png)

 ## Get started with the RadAsyncUpload